popey/popey.com-blog/content/post/2021/02/jamming-with-sonobus.md

 ![SonoBus](/blog/images/2021-02-22/sonobus.png)

-For those that, like me, didn't know about SonoBus, it's an "*SonoBus is an easy to use application for streaming high-quality, low-latency peer-to-peer audio between devices over the internet or a local network*".
+For those that, like me, didn't know about SonoBus, it's an "*easy to use application for streaming high-quality, low-latency peer-to-peer audio between devices over the internet or a local network*".

 Launch SonoBus, create or join a private or public channel, or connect to another local instance, and start an audio collaboration.
 It's primarily targeted at musicians working remotely, looking for a really low-latency, but high audio-quality solution.